NinaKong/BestPractices-ModernWebDevelopment/README.md

       </div>
     </footer>
     ```
-6) Validation: if it is correct, it may affect page performance, accessibility, and SEO.
+6) Validation: if it is not correct, it may affect page performance, accessibility, and SEO.
 The W3C validator can be found [here](http://validator.w3.org/)

 ## CSS
 1) Do not use inline CSS styles